ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 Before the first use

 Clean your hob with a damp cloth, and then dry the surface thoroughly.
-Do not use detergent which risks causing blue-tinted colour on the glass surface.
+Do not use detergent which risks causing a blue-tinted colour on the glass surface.

 Induction principle

-Of course the pan has to be adapted:
+Of course, the pan must be suitable:

 Sensitive touch